dandinemre/assignment/README.md

 ## How to Run

+There are two different ways to run, standalone or dockerized.
+### Standalone version

 This application is packaged as a war which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the ```java -jar``` command.

 * Clone this repository